 For more information, please contact David Weiss at Dweiss@weisslawfirm.net

-Dr. Michael Arbitblit is a Senior Doctoral Fellow at the Institute for Dispute Resolution.
-He is the recipient to NJCU’s first ever doctoral fellowship, the L.M.
+Dr. Michael Arbitblit is the Assistant Director at the Institute for Dispute Resolution.
+He was the recipient to NJCU’s first ever doctoral fellowship, the L.M.
 Krieger Fair Dealing and Justice Fellowship, for his research on conflict resolution utilizing his experiences within technology, business, and education.
-He recently graduated with his doctorate in Education Technology Leadership from New Jersey City University and his research focused on teachers’ perceptions of online professional development and their sense of self-efficacy before and during the COVID-19 pandemic.
+He recently graduated with his doctorate in Educational Technology Leadership from New Jersey City University and his research focused on teachers’ perceptions of online professional development and their sense of self-efficacy before and during the COVID-19 pandemic.
 Michael has also received an M.B.A. in Organizational Management and Leadership, as well as a bachelor’s in Business Management from NJCU.
+He also currently works as a special projects and strategic development assistant within the Office of the President at New Jersey City University and the liaison for the Academic Issues Committee for the State of New Jersey.
+He also has been a teaching assistant for over 6 years at NJCU and Rutgers University for a multitude of business and mediation courses.

-He currently is the Executive Producer for the IDR’s flagship YouTube/Spotify interview series Connecting Bridges and Borders, as well as the chief of staff for the IDR team.
-Michael has been working with Professor Weiss on several unique academic experiences for the students of NJCU as well as people across the world.
-Michael is also assisting Professor Weiss and Professor McDevitt’s research endeavors within all fields of conflict resolution.
-Outside of academics, Michael has a varied background between the music industry and small business development where he held digital marketing, project manager, and operational manager roles at multiple record labels and music venues.
+Michael has had several years of curriculum development, ecosystem growing, mentoring, and multiple digital marketing opportunities that not only enhanced his soft skills, but also gain new perspectives on entrepreneurship and innovation through the lens of education.
+He also been the Executive Producer for the IDR’s flagship YouTube/Spotify interview series Connecting Bridges and Borders, as well as the chief of staff for the IDR team.
+Michael has been working with Professor Weiss on several unique academic experiences for the students of NJCU as well as people across the world that included the creation of the Inaugural Entrepreneurship Pitch Competition and NJCU’s Commercialization and Innovation Incubator.
+Outside of academics, Michael has a varied background between the music industry and small business development where he held digital marketing, project manager, and operational manager roles at multiple record labels.
+Michael also co-owned two different music venues in Jersey City with one of them being a full restaurant and bar.

 Viktor Madar-Dank is an international undergraduate student who comes from Budapest, Hungary and has recently started at NJCU in 2020.
 He currently is working as a research assistant alongside the IDR team to bring his unique global perspective on topics of technology and business.
 He is also one of the co-founders, as well as, the president of the Entrepreneurship and Innovation Club.